TheJollyLaMa/jolly-sim-siddhi/README.md

 - 🚧 **Data Visualization:** Develop features for visualizing the Decent Community's set of data.
 - 🚧 **Advanced UI/UX:** Enhance the user interface and user experience.
 - 🚧 **Community Features:** Introduce features for community interaction like proposition voting and microlending.
+- 🚧 **Gamification:** Introducing some games to explore the benefits of gamification for introducing people to Web3 and the Decent Smart Home Sim Siddhi way of life.

 ## 🛠️ Technologies Used